Joe Thomasson

-Joe Thomasson (born August 16, 1993) is an American-Georgian professional basketball player for Tofaş of the Basketbol Süper Ligi (BSL).
+Joe Thomasson (born August 16, 1993) is an American-born naturalized Georgian professional basketball player for Soles de Mexicali of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for State Fair Community College and Wright State.

 Early and personal life

 Thomasson was born in Dayton, Ohio.
 His parents are Joseph E Thomasson Sr and Autumn Daye Bryant.
 He is 6 ft 4 in tall, and weighs 165 lb.

 Thomasson attended and played basketball at Thurgood Marshall High School.
 In his senior year, he was the team captain and averaged 16 points per game, and was named All-Region.

 College career

 Thomasson attended State Fair Community College between 2012 and 2014.
 He averaged 14.2 points per game as a freshman, and was named Region 16 First Team.
 As a sophomore, he averaged 18 points, six assists, and four rebounds a game, and was named a Junior College All American.

 After two years, Thomasson moved to Wright State University.
 In 2014–15, he was second in the Horizon League with a .576 two-point field goal shooting percentage, and ninth in blocks, with 25.
 In 2015–16, he was fifth in the league with a .819 free throw percentage, sixth in the league in defensive rebounds, with 167, and seventh in assists, with 117.
 He was named to the Horizon League All-Defensive Team as a senior.